Map Controls

 User Personas

-Jobs To Be Done (JTBD):
+Define: Jobs to Be Done (JTBD)

 • As a Regional Security Analyst, I need a unified Map Controls menu to visualize and combine all Seerist content and data types, so I can gain a comprehensive view of my assets and the surrounding context.